sjlu/popular-movies/README.md

 * Rating greater than the general sentiment of movies currently out
 * Released less than a year ago
 * At least 3 weeks old to generate a "stable" rating
-* Does not consider "tastes" or categories of movies
+* Does not consider tastes, categories or genres of movies

 ## Usage